Slumber Falls Camp Summer Programs

 Our Sports Camp offers more active youth a camp experience to connect to others and form a community through games and sporting activities.
 Sports Camp incorporates leadership development skills while using sports as the vehicle for the application of these skills.

-Eco Camp, Sports Camp, and Board Game Camp operate on the Bizer Center at camp.
+Eco Camp and Sports Camp operate on the Bizer Center at camp.
 They have access to the river, swimming pool, Frisbee Golf, fossil flats, fire circles, and sports field, as well as some of the recreational sites on the main side.